Samala Bhasker

 Samala Bhasker is an Indian cinematographer and director known for his works predominantly in Telugu cinema.
-He is a postgraduate at the Jawaharlal Nehru Architecture and Fine Arts University (JNAFAU), Hyderabad in Photography and Visual communication.
+He is a postgraduate at the Jawaharlal Nehru Architecture and Fine Arts University, Hyderabad in Photography and Visual communication.
 His first film as a cinematographer was Sasirekha Parinayam directed by Pasupuleti Krishna Vamsi.

 Early and personal life

-Samalabhasker is born and brought up in Warangal, Schooling in Singareni Collieries High School, Madaram, His father is a retired employee at Singareni Collieries Company Limited.
+He was born and brought up in Warangal, Schooling in Singareni Collieries High School, Madaram, His father is a retired employee at Singareni Collieries Company Limited.
 He is the second of three siblings.
 He completed his Diploma Mechanical Engineering in 1996.
-He is postgraduate at the Jawaharlal Nehru Architecture and Fine Arts University (JNAFAU), Hyderabad Photography & Visual communication, Hyderabad.
+He is postgraduate at the Jawaharlal Nehru Architecture and Fine Arts University, Hyderabad Photography & Visual communication, Hyderabad.
 He is married to Soujanya on 29 April 2007.
 His two kids, daughter Aishwarya born in 2008 and Son Amartya born in 2013.